×

 Shares in Barcelona-based Puig fetched 17.84 euros in Wednesday afternoon trading, down 2.4% on the day.
 The shares have failed to pick up since the company’s debut in May 2024 and are now 27% below the initial public offering price.

-Expansion said that negotiations between the two parties were continuing, with financial and governance issues to be resolved.
+Spanish newspaper Expansion, which first reported the pricing, said that negotiations between the two parties were continuing, with financial and governance issues to be resolved.

 ($1 = 0.8554 euros)